Social care, care home or paid care worker complaints

 If this doesn’t work, and they need to complain about the care they receive, then they need to follow the disciplinary procedure that would be agreed at the start of the employment and would include formal warnings.
 For more information about discipline and grievance - Acas Code of Practice.

 Check with your local carer service to see if there are any charities in your local area that can help the person you care for find, employ and manage a personal assistant.
-You can also find out more about personal assistants.

 Further information about complaints